How to Prepare Iced Tea - A Summer Guide

 Hot to Cold: Simply make the tea as per normal with hot water and then leave it in the fridge overnight.
 The amount of tea you'll be using will of course be higher if you're wanting to fill up a whole jug.
 In terms of leaves to tea gained, this method isn't as effective as the long cold steep.

 The Long Cold Steep: This one is probably my favourite because it uses less leaves, and even a 40g bag can take you miles.
 Simply put the leaves in a jug of water overnight and let them steep.
 It's probably best to keep the leaves in a bag, cloth, or something to separate them from the water.
 The only downside to this method is that you may need to experiment a little.
 8-10 hour steeps are powerful things, and the first time you may overestimate the amount of tea that you need and thus create a tea that's a little too strong for you.
-This might not even be a problem for some of the more fruity teas such as Mango Fusion or Pina Colada but general rule of thumb would be perhaps two heaped tablespoons per litre.
+This might not even be a problem for some of the more fruity teas such as Hibiscus Wonderland or Pina Colada but general rule of thumb would be perhaps two to three heaped teaspoons per litre.

 General Iced Tea Tips